Tactical asset allocation: Discretionary

 In discretionary tactical asset allocation strategies, an investor modifies his asset allocation according to the valuation of the markets in which they are invested.
 Thus, someone who invested heavily in stocks might reduce their position when they perceive that other securities, such as bonds, are poised to outperform stocks.
 Unlike stock picking, in which the investor predicts which individual stocks will perform well, tactical asset allocation involves only judgments of the future return of complete markets or sectors.
 As such, some practitioners perceive it as a natural supplement to mutual fund investing, including passive management investing.

 Systematic

 Systematic tactical asset allocation strategies use a quantitative investment model to systematically exploit inefficiencies or temporary imbalances in equilibrium values among different asset classes.
 They are often based on financial market anomalies (inefficiencies) that have occurred in the past and are supported by academic and practitioner research.
-For example, many systematic TAA strategies try to use quantitative Trend Following or Relative Strength techniques to produce excess returns.
+For example, many systematic TAA strategies try to use quantitative trend following or relative strength techniques to produce excess returns (alpha).
 These both aim to capitalize on momentum, a well-known market anomaly.